 - AMA Ed Hub CME Course: LGTBQ Health, Diversity & Inclusion

-Training to help staff develop skills to communicate with patients more effectively
+Develop skills to communicate with patients more effectively

 - AMA STEPS Forward®: Health Coaching: This learning module from AMA STEPS Forward® outlines steps to help you develop and implement a health coaching model in your practice.

-Long form courses with background education on HIV, STIs, viral hepatitis, and LTBI Essentials
+HIV, STIs, viral hepatitis, and LTBI Essentials

-The following links are a compilation of education and training resources from the CDC targeted to health care professionals.
+The following links are a compilation of education and training resources from the CDC and other institutions targeted to health care professionals.
 These training materials can be leveraged to equip your care team members with the latest information to help boost the confidence of any member of the care team in answering patient questions.

 - HIV: